kuralme/tricyclEbot/README.md

 The robot is a wheeled tricycle mobile platform with a single actuated front wheel and steering where center of rotation of both coincidents, and two back wheels are non-actuated.
 The robot's center of body is located at middle point of the rear axis, in between the two back wheels.

 Robot odometry is being calculated using a modified version of tricycle plugin libgazebo_ros_tricycle_drive (Marcus Bader).
-For mapping, localization and path planning; gmapping, AMCL and Timed elastic band planner methods were used respectively and the configuration parameters were tuned manually.
+For mapping, localization and path planning; gmapping, AMCL and Timed elastic band planner methods were used respectively and the configuration parameters were tuned heuristically.

 ### **Installation**
 Download this package to the _src_ folder of your ROS workspace